 b.
 Go to the house of Rechabites: We don’t know much about the Rechabites, a radically committed sect among the Israelites who emphasized a nomadic life as Israel lived in the wilderness.

 i.
-Their roots went back to Jethro the Kenite, the father of Moses.
-Judges 1:16 tells of how the Kenites – the descendants of Jethro, father-in-law of Moses – came from the area of Jericho and lived among in the Wilderness of Judah to the south (Judges 4:17, 1 Samuel 15:6).
+Their roots went back to Jethro the Kenite, the father-in-law of Moses.
+Judges 1:16 tells of how the Kenites – the descendants of Jethro, father-in-law of Moses – came from the area of Jericho and lived in the Wilderness of Judah to the south (Judges 4:17, 1 Samuel 15:6).
 These nomads were the ancestors of the house of Rechab (1 Chronicles 2:55).

 ii.
 The inspirational father of the Rechabites was Jonadab (Jehonadab) an associate of Jehu in the violent and radical purge of the House of Ahab in 2 Kings 10:15-28.
 He taught a life free from idolatry and its associations, and free from the corruptions of city life.

 iii.
 It’s possible that the Rechabites were not only connected by family bonds, but also received others into their group who shared their ascetic, simple, nomadic commitment to God.
-In modern terms they were something of a combination of back-to-nature hippies and zealously pure in their traditions Amish.
+In modern terms, they were something of a combination of back-to-nature hippies and zealously pure in their traditions Amish.

 iv.
 “The Rechabites, these Spartan characters, saw themselves as living witnesses to the pilgrim origins of Israel, shunning the settled life of farms and vineyards for the simplicities of tents and flocks.”
 (Kidner)